Kreativshikkk/Data-visualization-lesson/Plot the information from one platform/Theory and task.md

 - `color` argument sets colors for bars
 - `width` sets bars width
 - `edgecolor` sets the color of bars edges
 - `label` sets the label of bars (so that we can use it for example while creating a legend.
-At this points we actually don't have to set up `label` for bars)
+At this point we actually don't have to set up `label` for bars)

 Let's again agree on the following: the distance between bars is: `spacing = 0.1` and `bar_width = 0.2`.
 Make your `x_positions` array starting from `0`.
 # Task

 Build a bar chart for the `PS4` platform.
+Do not change arguments that initialize x coordinates of the bars.
 The chart should show the number of games released for each genre.
 The chart should have the following features:

 - Title: `Number of games per genre for PS4`
 - X-axis label: `Genres`
 - Y-axis label: `Number of games`
-- Legend should contain all information about used colors, its `loc` arguement should be `'best'`
+- Legend should contain all information about used colors, its `loc` argument should be `'best'`